shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 $ git push origin main
 ```

-After you have made this commit (or multiple commits for this task), submit to Canvas one of the following:

-* a text entry that contains the date of the commit(s) and the commit message(s)
-* a website URL -- a link to the commit in your git repo (let me know if you are not sure what I mean by this)

 ### Your README Guide

 In the git repository for your program, you should have a README.md file in the root of your project directory that contains information about your project.
 Use GitHub's [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 You should have at least one commit for your README guide (in addition to the commits made for your program's source code).
 At minimum, your README.md file should include: